Free now + $150 launch offer coming soon

 Current public product strengths include:

-• WA and QLD condition report workflows, including AI-generated photo descriptions as supporting evidence, with other states continuing to roll out
+- Written condition report workflows, including AI-generated photo descriptions as supporting evidence

-• Tenant portal access for supported tenant-facing workflows
+- Tenant portal access for tenant-facing workflows and shared records

 Pros:

-• Strongest current fit for WA landlords who want guided forms, notices, records, and compliance workflows
+- Strong fit for Australian landlords who want guided forms, notices, records, and compliance workflows

 Cons: